GeoscienceAustralia/Wind_multipliers/README.rst

 The terrain table is a csv file that provides the 'key' for reading in the terrain dataset.
 The use of the terrain table means that any input landcover dataset can be used, with any classification method.
 The csv file requires the following headings:
-    * CATEGORY: refers to the classification category used in the input terrain dataset
+    * **CATEGORY:** refers to the classification category used in the input terrain dataset
-    * DESCRIPTION: of the classification category
+    * **DESCRIPTION:** of the classification category
-    * ROUGHNESS_LENGTH_m: of the classification category
+    * **ROUGHNESS_LENGTH_m:** of the classification category

 Change log (develop branch)
 ==========
     * Terrain classification input dataset configuration is no longer hard-coded.
+A terrain_table is now used to facilitate ingenstion of the terrain dataset.
 (May 2017)

 Status
 ======